 Raise your hand if you LOVE our Georgia State Parks.
 Me!
 Me!
 Me!
 And I bet you do, too!

-Your membership, gift membership, donations and volunteer efforts allow Friends of Georgia State Parks to support our park system and historical sites.
+Preserving and maintaining the parks is so important, but it can’t be done alone.
+It takes a great group of friends: Friends of Georgia State Parks…and you.
+Your membership, gift membership, donations, and volunteer efforts allow Friends of Georgia State Parks to support our park system and historical sites.

 Friends of Georgia State Parks is an organization independent of the Georgia State Parks system.
-Friends receives no federal or state funding and no grants like the State Parks or Department of Natural Resources, and they are not a government body.
+Friends of Georgia State Parks receives no federal or state funding and no grants, and they are not a government body.

 Want to be a part of the volunteer efforts?
 You can click here to visit the park you are interested in helping, then sign up to receive notifications about volunteer opportunities.

 FRIENDS LEADS EFFORTS TO GET KIDS OUTSIDE

 Friends has several events per park and statewide to get kids outside!

 Fish-N-Learn Program: Children, ages 8–15, and their supervisors are invited to a weekend of learning about fishing through their Fish-n-Learn Education Program.
 Classes include Equipment and Casting Techniques, Regulations, Biology and Habitat and more.
 Don’t worry, there will be plenty of time set aside for fishing!

 Keeping Georgia Wild Family Festival: This fun festival is held once a year at the Charlie Elliott Wildlife Center, about 45 minutes southeast of Atlanta.
 Free admission includes an array of activities that focus on Georgia wildlife, conservation, and outdoor recreational opportunities.
 Kids can try archery, fishing, shooting sports, tree climbing, and mini-boat rides led by the Georgia Department of Natural Resources’ conservation rangers.